 US Origins, Russian Academic Engagement

 The term ‘information war/warfare’ originated in the United States during the Cold War, but only began to appear in Russia in the late 1990s.
-Despite this, Russian academics were engaging with the concept long before their Western counterparts.
-In particular, academics Georgii Pocheptsov and Igor Panarin explored the concept throughout the 2000s, mainly scrutinising only the West’s information activity and firmly judging it to be IW.
+Despite this, (mostly Russian) academics in post-Soviet space were engaging with the concept long before their Western counterparts.
+In particular, the scholars Georgii Pocheptsov (Ukrainian, but publishing in Russian) and Igor Panarin explored the concept throughout the 2000s, mainly scrutinising only the West’s information activity and firmly judging it to be IW.
 Pocheptsov mostly focused on the forms and mechanics of information activity, not originally grounding IW in politics but rather linking it to communication theory, public relations and marketing.
 Panarin later explored the geopolitical aspects of IW, vigorously driving forward this area of IW study.
 Panarin, who has strong links to Russia’s government and security services, has been especially critical of the West in his work.

 The content of Russian scholarly literature on IW also became generally more anti-Western post-Crimea, suggesting the politicisation of academic output.
 Fundamentally, whilst Western academics treat IW as a Russian phenomenon, Russian academics have long considered it to be a tool of the West.